brunovlucena/home/flux/clusters/homelab/infrastructure/agent-legacy/README.md

-# LangGraph Agent for Kubernetes
+# Agent Legacy for Kubernetes

 A modern AI agent using LangGraph that connects to Ollama for intelligent log analysis and system monitoring.